 · Blood and Lymphatic Flow - Enhancement of blood and lymphatic flow locally and throughout the body allows for the delivery of fresh oxygen and the removal of injury debris from the injury site.

 The needles used for acupuncture are much smaller than a standard hypodermic needle.
 These needles are solid, not hollow, and have a finely tapered point as opposed to a bevelled cutting-edge point.
 The sensations felt during needle insertion range from feeling nothing at all, to mild tingling, to slight numbness/achiness, to small electrical pulsations distant to the site of insertion.
 All these sensations typically subside once the needles are removed.
 It is common practice nowadays for practitioners to use sterile disposable needles that are discarded following treatment.

 As with any health intervention, there is always a potential for side effects and adverse reactions.
 The good news is that acupuncture performed by an experienced and knowledgeable practitioner is relatively safe and infrequently yields minor side effects.
 These may include but are not limited to: a slight discoloration at the acupuncture site that is temporary and not dangerous; minor bleeding; nausea; short-term fatigue or drowsiness; or a short-term increase in pain before relief sets in.
-An experienced and knowledgeable acupuncturist aims to avoid treatment of certain points during pregnancy, over wounded or infectious areas, to individuals who are hemophiliacs, and to individuals who have needle phobia.
+An experienced and knowledgeable practitioner aims to avoid treatment of certain points during pregnancy, over wounded or infectious areas, to individuals who are hemophiliacs, and to individuals who have needle phobia.

-Dr. John A. Papa is a graduate of the McMaster University Contemporary Medical Acupuncture Program.
 This article is a basic summary for educational purposes only.
 It is not intended, and should not be considered, as a replacement for consultation, diagnosis or treatment by a duly licensed health practitioner.